 What is a Young Carer or Young Adult Carer?

-A Young or Young Adult Carer is a child or young person, whose life has been affected by looking after a family member who may suffer from one of the following:
+A Young or Young Adult Carer is a child or young person, whose life has been affected by looking after a family member who has one or more of the following: